awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-using.md

 For more information about user\-defined functions \(UDFs\), see [Creating user\-defined functions](https://docs.aws.amazon.com/redshift/latest/dg/user-defined-functions.html) in the *Amazon Redshift Database Developer Guide*\.

+## Viewing query and tab history<a name="query-editor-v2-history"></a>

+You can view your query history with query editor v2\.
+Only queries that you ran using query editor v2 appear in the query history\.
+Both queries that ran from using an **Editor** tab or **Notebook** tab are shown\.
+You can filter the list displayed by a time period, such as `This week`, where a week is defined as Monday–Sunday\.
+The list of queries fetches 25 rows of queries that match your filter at a time\.
+Choose **Load more** to see the next set\.
+Choose a query and from the **Actions** menu\.
+The actions available depend on whether the choosen query has been saved\.
+You can choose the following operations:
++ **View query details** – Displays a query details page with more information about the query that ran\.
++ **Open query in a new tab** – Opens a new editor tab and primes it with the chosen query\.
+If still connected, the cluster or workgroup and database are automatically selected\.
+To run the query, first confirm that the correct cluster or workgroup and database are chosen\.
++ **Open source tab** – If it is still open, navigates to the editor or notebook tab that contained the query when it ran\.
+The contents of the editor or notebook might have changed after the query ran\.
++ **Open saved query** – Navigates to the editor or notebook tab and opens the query\.

+You can also view the history of queries run in an **Editor** tab or the history of queries run in a **Notebook** tab\.
+To see a history of queries in a tab, choose **Tab history**\.
+Within the tab history, you can do the following operations:
++ **Copy query** – Copies the query version SQL content to the clipboard\.
++ **Open query in a new tab** – Opens a new editor tab and primes it with the chosen query\.
+To run the query, you must choose the cluster or workgroup and database\.
++ **View query details** – Displays a query details page with more information about the query that ran\.

 ## Loading sample data<a name="query-editor-v2-loading-sample-data"></a>

-The query editor v2 comes with sample data and queries available to be loaded into a sample database and corresponding schema\.
+The query editor v2 comes with sample data and notebooks available to be loaded into a sample database and corresponding schema\.

 To load sample data, choose the ![\[External\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/external.png) icon associated with the sample data you want to load\.
-The query editor v2 then loads the data into a schema in database `sample_data_dev` and creates a folder of saved queries in your **Queries** folder\.
+The query editor v2 then loads the data into a schema in database `sample_data_dev` and creates a folder of saved notebooks in your **Notebooks** folder\.

 The following sample datasets are available\.

 **tickit**
-Most of the examples in the Amazon Redshift documentation use a sample data called `tickit`\.
+Most of the examples in the Amazon Redshift documentation use sample data called `tickit`\.
 This data consists of seven tables: two fact tables and five dimensions\.
 When you load this data the schema `tickit` is updated with sample data\.
 For more information about the `tickit` data, see [Sample database](https://docs.aws.amazon.com/redshift/latest/dg/c_sampledb.html) in the *Amazon Redshift Database Developer Guide*\.

 **tpch**
 This data is used for a decision support benchmark\.
 When you load this data the schema `tpch` is updated with sample data\.
 For more information about the `tpch` data, see [TPC\-H](http://www.tpc.org/tpch/)\.